OpenMined/KotlinSyft/README.md

 jupyter notebook
 ```
 - Open a browser and navigate to [localhost:8888](http://localhost:8888/).
 You should be able to see the pysyft notebook console.
-- In the Jupyter Notebook, navigate to `examples/experimental/FL Training Plan`
+- In the Jupyter Notebook, navigate to `examples/tutorials/static-fl`
-- Run the notebooks `Create Plan`.
-It should save three files in the `FL Training Plan` folder
+- Run the notebook `Create Plan`.
+It should host the model on PyGrid.
-- Run the notebook `Host Plan`.
-Now PyGrid is setup and the model is hosted over it.
+- Optionally, run the notebook `Execute Plan`.
+This will train the model on the python worker of PySyft.
 - The android app connects to your PC's localhost via router (easier approach)
 - Get the IP address of your computer by running `ip address show | grep "inet " | grep -v 127.0.0.1` if using Linux/Mac.
 For windows there are different steps.
 Alternatively, if you want to run the demo app in the emulator, use `10.0.2.2` as the IP address.
 - Use this IP address in your login screen to supply the PyGrid server url